Animal Products

 Hens spend most of their time outdoors on pasture with minimal restrictions, providing the largest amount of space per bird when indoors compared to other systems.

-Pigs are raised with specific standards regarding feed, banning of antibiotics and hormones, outdoor access/ability to display natural behaviors, and other animal welfare requirements
+Pigs are raised with specific standards regarding feed, banning of antibiotics and hormones, outdoor access/ability to display natural behaviors, and other animal welfare and environmental requirements.

-Pigs spend most of their time outdoors without any restrictions and the largest amount of space per bird when indoors
+Pigs spend most of their time outdoors without any restrictions and the largest amount of space per sow when indoors.

 Third-Party Certifications for Cage-Free Eggs and Responsible/Crate-Free Pork